MaddyKapfhammer/CommunityHealthInformatics/content/about/_index.md

 ---
-title: "Public Health Informatics Lab"
+title: "About Our Lab"
-slug: "blogs"
+slug: "about"
 image: pic02.jpg
 date: 2017-10-31T22:27:21-05:00
 draft: false
 ---